 Dr. Johnson-Pratt has served as a member of our Board since March 2021.
-Dr. Johnson-Pratt brings more than two decades of broad business and commercialization leadership experience.
-Since November 2020, Dr. Johnson Pratt has served as Senior Vice President, New Product Planning at Ionis Pharmaceuticals, Inc. (Nasdaq: IONS), which is focused on discovering, developing and commercializing RNA-targeted therapeutics for a broad range of diseases.
-Dr. Johnson-Pratt joined Ionis following its acquisition of Akcea Therapeutics, Inc, a biopharmaceutical company, where she was an Executive Council Member, from March 2020 to November 2020, and led an integrated medical team responsible for the commercialization strategy of two novel late stage antisense assets.
-Prior to that, Dr. Johnson-Pratt was Head of Global Pharma Commercial Operations at GlaxoSmithKline plc (the "GSK"), a science-led global healthcare company, from November 2013 to July 2019.
-During her time at GSK, she also served as Head of Early Pipeline Commercial Strategy supporting assets in early-stage development across multiple therapeutic areas, including oncology, from May 2015 to February 2018.
-From 1996 to 2013, Dr. Johnson-Pratt held clinical development and commercial leadership roles at Merck & Co., Inc. During this time, she led global marketing strategy, country operations and global band management teams.
-Her career has spanned globally, including time in China and Vietnam.
-Dr. Johnson-Pratt received her medical degree and completed her residency in Internal Medicine, from Howard University.
-She completed a Fellowship in Clinical Pharmaceutical Medicine from the Royal College of Physicians.
-Dr. Johnson-Pratt is the Founder of Ananias Ventures which supports projects focused on issues related to vulnerable women and children, and is on the board of directors of Young People in Recovery, a national non-profit that supports young people to thrive after recovering from substance abuse.
+Dr. Johnson-Pratt currently serves as Founder/President of Ananias Ventures where she provides commercial consultancy with companies in the Cell and Gene Therapy space.
+Prior to full time consultancy, Dr. Johnson-Pratt was SVP, New Product Planning at Ionis Pharmaceuticals, Inc. (Nasdaq: IONS) which is focused on discovering, developing and commercializing RNA-targeted therapeutics for a broad range of diseases.
+Prior to joining Ionis in 2020, Dr. Johnson Pratt was Head of Global Pharma Commercial Operations at GSK.
+During her time at GSK, she also served as Head of Early Pipeline Commercial Strategy supporting assets in early- stage development across multiple therapeutic areas, including oncology.
+From 1996 to 2013, Dr. Johnson Pratt held clinical development and commercial leadership roles at Merck&Co., Inc. During this time she led global marketing strategy, country operations and global band management teams.
+Earlier in her career she worked in Medical Affairs at Glaxo Wellcome.
+Her career has spanned globally, including time in China and Vietnam, supporting products that have contributed strongly to improving patient health for vulnerable patients.
+Dr. Johnson Pratt received her medical degree and completed her residency in Internal Medicine, from Howard University.
+She completed a Fellowship in Clinical Pharmacelogy and Pharmaceutical Medicine at Howard University and holds a Diploma of Pharmaceutical Medicine from the Royal College of Physicians.
+Dr. Johnson Pratt is the Founder of Ananias Ventures which supports projects focused on issues related to vulnerable women and children, and is on the board of Young People in Recovery (YPR) a national non-profit that support young people to thrive after recovering from substance abuse.

-Our Board believes that Dr. Johnson-Pratt's broad business and commercialization experience as a senior member of management of a public company in the biotechnology and pharmaceuticals industries provides her with the qualifications and skills to serve on our Board.
+Our Board and our Nominating and Governance Committee believe that Dr. Johnson-Pratt's broad business and commercialization experience as a senior member of management of a public company in the biotechnology and pharmaceuticals industries provides her with the qualifications and skills to serve on our Board.